Cell Ranger ATAC2.1 (latest), printed on 02/07/2023

 The cellranger-atac pipeline outputs three types of feature-barcode matrices.
+The matrix has features as rows and barcodes as columns.
 Each element of the matrix is the number of cut sites associated with a feature and barcode.

 |Filtered peak-barcode matrix||Contains only detected cellular barcodes.|